 - Staffing Agencies (Temp, Direct-to-Hire)

-Recruiters follow procedures to source candidates from this list and then begin the screening process.
+Recruiters follow procedures to source candidates from this list and then begin the selection process.
 Depending on the importance and demand of the position being filled, certain sourcing methods may be utilized more than others to help generate candidates with required backgrounds and experience.

 Internal and External Recruitment Advantages and Disadvantages

 When both internal and external candidates are recruited, human resources must evaluate the advantages and disadvantages of hiring from each source.
 Preference to one source or the other is often based on the situation, the hiring managers preference or the company’s outlook.
 Both situations still require a professional resume.
 Both offer a variety of benefits, depending on the situation.

 Advantages of internal recruitment